 One of our distinctives is Accessibility (see our Mission & Values Page).
 Our commitment to accessibility is most clearly seen in our full-service distance program.
 Since 2000, the Seminary has offered live distance education (at first through phone-based conference calling, and now much more sophisticated with live video feeds).
 Before 2000, the Seminary offered most classes by correspondence (through tape recordings).

 Today, our programs are accessible to called men in a variety of situations and life circumstances.
 Some men are unable to uproot their families in order to move to Greenville, SC to join us in-residence, and so we offer a full-orbed distance program, in partnership with volunteer mentors around the country.
-In 2017, we added our MAR program to the Distance roster.
-For full information about the Distance/Mentor Study Program, please refer to page 8-9 in the 2019-2020 Academic Catalog, or contact firstname.lastname@example.org.
+For full information about the Distance/Mentor Study Program, please refer to page 8-9 in the 2019-2020 Academic Catalog, or contact email@example.com.
 Here are some basic guidelines to keep in mind as you further explore our program offerings:

 1 – All students seeking credit from GPTS must make regular application for admission to the Seminary.
 In addition, each non-resident Divinity applicant must be under-care of presbytery prior to matriculation, have the formal approval of his overseeing presbytery to study via the Distance/Mentor Study Program (acknowledgment letters from his presbytery must accompany his application for admission), and attend orientation on campus in the Fall semester of his first year (exceptions are sometimes granted in extenuating circumstances).

 2 – All Distance Study Program applicants must explain their reasons for desiring to study by distance, providing such explanation in a letter accompanying their application for admissions.